Skip to content

 To get started, follow our quick start to get up and running with Orca in a few minutes:

-Setup OrcaDB, install OrcaLib, and build your first retrieval-augmented classifier in less than 10 minutes.
+Build your first retrieval-augmented classifier in less than 10 minutes using the OrcaSDK.

 Continue